github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 ## Changes to `user` scope

 Historically, `user` scope has provided full access to manage a user's SSH keys.
-Now that we have dedicated scopes for managing a user's SSH keys, we have removed those permissions from `user` scope.
-Starting today, `user` scope will no longer provide access to SSH keys.
+Now that we have dedicated scopes for managing a user's SSH keys, we have removed those permissions from the `user` scope.
+Now `user` scope will no longer provide access to SSH keys.
 Applications that need this access should request one of the new scopes described above.

 ## Keys are now immutable